 Though limestone floors are well known for their high durability, they will eventually need refinishing.
-In areas of the floor which receive a great deal of traffic, the tiles can eventually become discolored and grouting between the tiles can start to wear, causing irreparable damage.
-Every five years or so, a limestone floor should be refinished to ensure it retains its high durability and attractive look.
+In areas of the floor that receive a great deal of traffic, the tiles can eventually become discolored and grouting between the tiles can start to wear, causing irreparable damage.
+Every five years or so, a limestone floor should be refinished to maintain its high durability and attractive look.
 Refinishing a limestone floor is something that requires a few special materials as it is something standard cleaning materials can no longer remedy.

 Step 1 - Make Preparations

 First, purchase an appropriate acid-based floor cleaner.
 Make sure you purchase enough to cover the entire floor area.
 You should ideally refinish the entire floor so this means removing all furniture from the room.
 If there is any furniture that cannot be moved, such as built-in units, you will need to make sure these are properly covered before beginning.
 The chemical cleaners you will be using can cause severe damage to the surface of many furniture items.

 Work systematically from one side of the room to the other.
 Apply the acid cleaner to the floor, covering the tiles thoroughly.
 You should use rubber gloves before you handle any cleaning products.
 Ensure the floor cleaner evenly covers the entire floor.
 Use a scrubbing brush on the areas which have a great deal of dirt on them.
 The grouting lines should also be thoroughly cleaned.
 Wash the floor with water, changing the water often.
 Leave the floor until it is completely dry.